ajk3158/Director-Movie-Analysis/README.md

 - Pydev for Eclipse 8.1.0

 ## Setup
-To run this project, install it locally and run on a Python-capable IDE.
+To run this project, install it locally along with the given csv file and run on a Python-capable IDE.
+Ensure that both the program and movie metadata set are within the same folder.

 ## Features
 - Observe the different movies different directors have produced